-Python is a quite popular tool among the data science community as it is easy to learn and allows them to work collaboratively using Jupyter Notebook.
-Apart from that, Python can be easily integrated with other technologies and makes it easier for an end to end implementation of data science projects.
+Python is a popular tool among the data science community as it is easy to learn and allows them to work collaboratively using Jupyter Notebook.
+Apart from that, Python can be easily integrated with other technologies, making it easier for end-to-end implementation of data science projects.

 5. Machine Learning and Artificial Intelligence

 Machine learning involves mathematics, optimization, probability, and statistics.
-Python makes it easier for data scientists and developers to do all these tasks in a fast and robust manner.
+Python makes it easier for data scientists and developers to do all these tasks quickly and robustly.
 Best of all, it ensures performance as Python is optimized for calculating complex mathematical expressions.

 What will you learn in this free Python Programming course?

 - Arrays, Strings, Lists, Tuples, Dictionaries, and other Python data structures.

 - String formatting

 - Working with the SQL database.

 - A live project.

 What will we build along the way? – Automating tedious tasks with Python scripting, web development using the Django framework, Data Analysis with Python, and training machine learning models.